alxwen711/alxwen711.github.io/README.md

-# alxwen711.github.io
+## alxwen711.github.io
-Hello, welcome to my Github Webpage.
+Hello, and welcome to my Github Webpage.

 On this website I will be posting some of my coding projects as well as many other code related things.
 I might also write down some math stuff here as well.
 For now, since this site is using Jekyll to format everything and make sure that this page is not just a wall of HTML code, the sample text below is being kept here for reference.
 Once enough has been actually created on this website it will be removed.